commoncrawl/cc-pyspark/README.md

 ```
 pip install -r requirements.txt
 ```
-* to query he columnar index you also need to [install S3 support libraries](#installation-of-s3-support-libraries) so that Spark can load the columnar index from S3
+* (optionally, and only if you want to query the columnar index) [install S3 support libraries](#installation-of-s3-support-libraries) so that Spark can load the columnar index from S3

 ## Compatibility and Requirements